wmira/react-containers/README.md

 ```

-## findElement
+## findChild

-findElement is particularly useful for finding elements when you want to create tagger elements.
+findChild is particularly useful for finding elements when you want to create tagger elements.
 Consider the following component

 ```javascript